-Note: Aspire 3 and higher requires running at Java 1.8.
+Note: Aspire 3 and higher requires running at Java 1.8 or higher.

 This is the version that is appropriate for the system that will run Aspire:http://java.com/en/download/manual.jsp